Why you should take the Ternary Conditions in JavaScript Serious 🚀☕

 If the

-is 18 or older, the expression becomes true, and the operator returnstrue
+ageis 18 or older, the expression becomes true, and the operator returnstrue.Otherwise, it returns

 2. Handling Null Values